Site Specific, Wall Sculpture, 184" (height) x 222" (width), x 130" (length), Jasminite.

 Glens of Antrim Potatoes, Ltd

 The Lumper Project is a memorial to the victims of the Great Irish Potato Famine of 1845.
-It considers the harvest ritual migrating through time, staying relevant regardless of loss of community, place and the catastrophic crop failure.
-An immersive installation encompassing multiple sculptures which one is kinetic, swaying like wheat or corn in a field and immersive.
-Representing one of the basic concepts of ritual theory.
+It is about deep loss and considers the cultural rituals surrounding the harvest, the impact of migration, displacement of communities, place and the catastrophic crop failure.
+An installation encompassing multiple sculptures which one is kinetic, swaying like wheat or corn in a field, representing one of the basic concepts of ritual theory.
 Which affects change in people’s perception and interpretations through kinaesthesia.
-This project investigates the impact of potatoes as a vital commodity, staple food and energy source for humanity, questioning why famine still is present on earth today.
+Futhermore, investigates the impact of potatoes as a vital commodity, staple food and energy source for humanity, questioning why famine still is present on earth today.

 'The Lumper Project is a great living memorial